vuepress-theme-hope/vuepress-theme-hope/docs/pwa2/src/config.md

 Control logic when new content is found.

-- `"disabled"`: Do nothing even when new service worker is avaible.
+- `"disabled"`: Do nothing even when new service worker is available.
 After new service work succeeds installing and starts waiting, it will control page and provide new content in next visit.

 - `"available"`: Only display update popup when the new service worker is available